Distributed Autonomous Sensing Systems

 Delft Sensor AI Lab

-Distributed AI for sensor networks
+Bringing AI to sensor networks

 Cooperative Relative Navigation of Multi-agent Systems